gautam-dev-maker/bmp280_esp-idf/components/logger/README.md

 }
 ```
 ## DRAWBACK
-This logger library supports only 512 character in a single log.
+ESP32 only supports 120 character at a time, so it can print only 120 characters at a time.
 So the only solution is to keep the log short.